microsoft/Intune-Resource-Access/src/PFXImportPowershell/README.md

 ```
 2. Authenticate as the account administrator (using the admin UPN) to Intune.
 If the password is not provided a login dialog will appear.
 ```
-$authResult = Get-IntuneAuthenticationToken -AdminUserName "<Admin-UPN>" [-AdminPassword $secureAdminPassword]
+Set-IntuneAuthenticationToken -AdminUserName "<Admin-UPN>" [-AdminPassword $secureAdminPassword]
 ```

-## Set up userPFXCertifcate object (including encrypting password from a location that has acccess to the key in the key store)
+## Set up userPFXCertifcate object (scenario: encrypting password from a location that has acccess to the private key in the key store)
 1. Setup Secure File Password string.
 ```
 $SecureFilePassword = ConvertTo-SecureString -String "<PFXPassword>" -AsPlainText -Force